-A contact form gives your customers a simple way to get in touch with you.
-But did you know the tools can often do a lot more?
-We tested the five most popular contact form plugins for WordPress and WooCommerce and present our findings in this article.
+With a contact form, you offer your customers a simple way to get in touch with you.
+But Plugins can often do much more.
+In this article we have tested the most popular contact forms Plugins for WordPress and WooCommerce .

 It doesn't matter whether it's a company website, an online shop or a hobby blog: anyone running a WordPress site usually wants their message to be seen - and to have contact with their target group.
 Of course, WordPress already has the default comment function where users can discuss things publicly.
 But what if a customer wants to ask a non-public question or has another request?